 In 2012, the Utah Legislature passed a resolution that “encouraged” employers to support breastfeeding employees with time and space to pump at work.
 Read the resolution: Joint Resolution on Breastfeeding

-In 2015, the State and Local Government Employee Policies was passed that requires public employers (i.e. state and government) to provide break time and appropriate space for breastfeeding women to pump at work.
+In 2015, the State and Local Government Employee Policies was passed requiring public employers (i.e. state and government) to provide break time and appropriate space for breastfeeding women to pump at work.
 Read the law: HB 242